MicrosoftDocs/msteams-docs/msteams-platform/concepts/build-and-test/deep-link-teams.md

 ---
 title: Deep link to a Teams chat
 author: v-npaladugu
-description:  Learn how to create deep links to a teams chat and navigate using them in your Microsoft Teams. ms.topic: conceptual ms.author: surbhigupta ms.localizationpriority: high
+description:  Learn how to create deep links to a teams chat and navigate using them in Microsoft Teams. ms.topic: conceptual ms.author: surbhigupta ms.localizationpriority: high